The

 If you are looking for multi-day hiking tours in Patagonia, you will likely come across 'guided' and 'self-guided' packages.

-Using the famous O-Trek and W-Trek as examples, a guided tour would usually include accommodation arrangements (a tent, sleeping bag and mat all provided at the campsites), all meals, park and activity tickets, and a local guide who will hike with you.
+W-Trek as examples, a guided tour would usually include accommodation arrangements (a tent, sleeping bag and mat all provided at the campsites), all meals, park and activity tickets, and a local guide who will hike with you.

 A self-guided package is essentially the same, minus the local guide.
 The benefit of booking self-guided packages is that you are provided with meals, tickets and accommodation which are all arranged on your behalf, and you do not need to pack and carry tents, sleeping bags, cooking items or food on your long trek.
 Those whom you book your package with will also brief you on hiking conditions and ensure that you are properly briefed for your own safety before setting off on your trek.
 You will then embark on the hike unguided and enjoy the scenery at your own pace.